-Are you looking for an active and beautiful pet that loves water but is more exotic than a fish?
+Are you looking for an active and beautiful exotic pet that loves water but is rarer than a fish?
 Look no further than a fire-bellied toad.

 Interestingly despite being named a toad, this species is actually a type of frog.